AKSW/docs.ontowiki.net/guides/user/concepts.md

             fastcgi_param SCRIPT_FILENAME $document_root$fastcgi_script_name;
             fastcgi_param PATH_INFO $fastcgi_script_name;

-            # tell eLDS that rewrite is enabled
+            # tell OntoWiki that rewrite is enabled
             fastcgi_param ONTOWIKI_APACHE_MOD_REWRITE_ENABLED 1;
         }
     }

-eLDS will be available through your browser at `http://localhost:8080`.
+OntoWiki will be available through your browser at `http://localhost:8080`.

 ##### Trouble shooting
 ###### File uploads exceeding "client_max_body_size"
 NGINX has a separate system for limiting interaction with the server.
 One of these, "client_max_body_size", limits the payload of a client request, thus limiting the allowed size of POST requests.

-To allow for larger file uploads in eLDS, one would need to adjust both the value of "[client_max_body_size](http://wiki.nginx.org/HttpCoreModule#client_max_body_size)" in Nginx setup and "[upload_max_filesize](http://www.php.net/manual/ini.core.php#ini.upload-max-filesize)" in the relevant php.ini file, /etc/php5/cli/php.ini in my case.
+To allow for larger file uploads in OntoWiki, one would need to adjust both the value of "[client_max_body_size](http://wiki.nginx.org/HttpCoreModule#client_max_body_size)" in Nginx setup and "[upload_max_filesize](http://www.php.net/manual/ini.core.php#ini.upload-max-filesize)" in the relevant php.ini file, /etc/php5/cli/php.ini in my case.

 ##### Known Problems